riscv-steel/riscv-steel/docs/steelio.md

-# Input and Output Signals

-The figure below shows Steel input and output signals (except **CLK** and **RESET**).
-The following sections explain their functions in detail.

-The interfaces to fetch instructions and to read/write data can be connected to any type of memory, but were designed to facilitate integration with FPGAs Block RAMs and memory arrays.
+# I/O signals

+Steel has 4 communication interfaces, shown in the figure below:

 ![Steel IO](images/steel-interface.png)

+The core was designed to be connected to a memory with one clock cycle read/write latency, which means that the memory should take one clock cycle to complete both read and write operations.

+The interrupt request interface has signals to request for external, timer and software interrupts, respectively.
+They can be connected to a single device or to an interrupt controller managing interrupt requests from several devices.
+If your system does not need interrupts you should hardwire these signals to zero.

+The real-time counter interface provides a 64-bit bus to read the value from a real-time counter and update the time register.
+If your system does not need hardware timers, you should hardwire this signal to zero.

+To learn about the core's communication with the devices mentioned above, read the section [Timing diagrams](timing.md).

 ## Interrupt controller interface

 The interrupt controller interface has three signals used to request external, timer and software interrupts, shown in the table below.
-The interrupt request process is explained in the sections [Exceptions and Interrupts](traps.md) and [Interrupt Request](timing.md#interrupt-request).
+The interrupt request process is explained in the sections [Exceptions and interrupts](traps.md) and [Timing diagrams](timing.md#interrupt-request).

 | **Signal**         | **Width**  | **Direction**  | **Description**                                                                                                                                                                        |
 | :----------------- | :--------- | :------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |